McConnel & Kennedy Mills

 McConnel & Kennedy Mills are a group of cotton mills on Redhill Street in Ancoats, Manchester, England.
 With the adjoining Murrays' Mills, they form a nationally important group.

-The complex consists of six mills, Old Mill built in 1797, Long Mill from 1801 and Sedgewick Mill built between 1818 and 1820.
+The complex consists of six mills, Old Mill built in 1798, Long Mill from 1801 and Sedgewick Mill built between 1818 and 1820.
 A further phase of building in the early 20th century added Sedgewick New Mill in 1912, Royal Mill, originally the New Old Mill built in 1912 but renamed in 1942, and Paragon Mill also built in 1912.
-Paragon Mill at eight storeys high was the world's tallest cast iron structure when it was built.
+Paragon Mill, at eight storeys, was the world's tallest cast iron structure when it was built.

 History

 The first phase of mills in Manchester such as Garratt Mill (1760), Holt's Mills, Meredith's Factory (1760), Gaythorn Mill (1788), Wood Mill (1788) and Knott Mill (1792) were water-powered, taking their power from the River Medlock.
 Salvin's ran a room and power mill (1780) on the Shooters Brook in Ancoats, and here the partnership of Sandford, McConnel and Kennedy was formed.
 Salvin's factory failed to get enough power from Shooters Brook, so he improved the head of water with a Savery type steam pump.
-In 1793 John Kennedy directly connected a spinning mule to a steam engine.
-On 2 March 1795 the partnership was terminated, McConnel and Kennedy moved to other premises in Derby Street.
+In 1793, John Kennedy directly connected a spinning mule to a steam engine.
+On 2 March 1795, the partnership was terminated; McConnel and Kennedy moved to other premises in Derby Street.
 Kennedy manufactured and sold spinning mules until 1801.

 The next phase of mills was powered by Boulton and Watt double-acting beam engines.
 Though flowing water was no longer required, a considerable amount of water was needed for the engines' condensers which was provided by a mill lodge, canal or brook.
 The first Boulton and Watt engine in Manchester was bought by Drinkwater's Mill in Piccadilly in 1789, and installed by the Birmingham company's prizefighting engineer, Isaac Perrins.